rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/1 - Ingest/readme.md

 	az storage account create --name ACCOUNT_NAME --resource-group streaminglab-rg --location southcentralus --kind Storage --sku Standard_LRS
 	```

-1. Before you can uploads blobs to a storage account, you must create a container to store them in.
+1. Before you can upload blobs to a storage account, you must create a container to store them in.
 Use the following command to create a container named "photos" in the storage account, replacing ACCOUNT_NAME with the name you assigned to the storage account in the previous step:

 	```
 	az storage container create --name photos --account-name ACCOUNT_NAME